RogerBFPV/ZippyDecoder/doc/Software Setup.md

 For Arduino-based node boards, see the '[src/node/readme_Arduino.md](../src/node/readme_Arduino.md)' file for more information and instructions for installing the node firmware code.

-For the S32_BPill board, the recommended method for installing the currently-released node firmware is to use the `Update Nodes` button (in the 'System' section on the 'Settings' page) on the ZippyDecoder web GUI.<br>
+For the S32_BPill board, the recommended method for installing the currently-released node firmware is to use the `Update Nodes` button on the ZippyDecoder web GUI.<br>

 The "dtoverlay=miniuart-bt" line needs to have been added to the 'boot' _config.txt_ file for the flash-update to succeed (see instructions above).<br>
-Note that the flash-update steps described in '[src/node/readme_S32_BPill.md](../src/node/readme_S32_BPill.md)' are for developers who wish to build the S32_BPill node firmware from the source code.

-The node-code version may be viewed in the Server Log, and via the "About ZippyDecoder" item in the drop-down menu.
+The node-code version may be viewed via the Update Nodes button.

 ----------------------------------------------------------------------------